bigbluebutton/greenlight/SAMLconfiguration.md

 ## SAML configuration
 SAML configuration required configuration from both sides.
 1. Greenlight required uniq identifier of SP, that should be stored in IdP.
-The best way is to set SAML_ISSUER variable in .env and then lookup greenlight metadata from IpD.
+The best way is to set SAML_ISSUER variable in .env and then lookup greenlight metadata from IdP.

 2. Set SAML_IDP_URL variable.
 SAML_IDP_URL is the URL to which the authentication request should be sent.
 This would be on the identity provider.
-It can be found in the IDP's metadata in the <md:SingleSignOnService> tag.
+It can be found in the IdP's metadata in the <md:SingleSignOnService> tag.
 Get this tag from IdP metadata.

-3. SAML_IDP_CERT_FINGERPRINT is the fingerprint of the certificate used by the IDP in sha1, for example "25:72:85:66:C9:94:22:98:36:84:11:E1:88:C7:AC:40:98:F9:E7:82"(without ").
+3. SAML_IDP_CERT_FINGERPRINT is the fingerprint of the certificate used by the IdP in sha1, for example "25:72:85:66:C9:94:22:98:36:84:11:E1:88:C7:AC:40:98:F9:E7:82"(without ").
 4. SAML_NAME_IDENTIFIER - could get from IdP metadata. by default it is "urn:oasis:names:tc:SAML:2.0:nameid-format:transient"
-5. All others variables needed to map SAML response fields to user fields in the Greenlight.
+5. All others variables needed to map SAML response fields to the user fields in the Greenlight.
 To get all available fields check IdP or record network activity in developer console in your browser.
-Try to sign in using SAML, copy encoded SAML Response, decode it using [decoder](https://www.samltool.com/decode.php) and map values from responce by name fields to variables in .env
+Try to sign in using SAML, copy encoded SAML Response, decode it using [decoder](https://www.samltool.com/decode.php) and map values from the response by name fields to variables in .env
 Example:
 ```xml
 <samlp:Response xmlns:samlp="urn:oasis:names:tc:SAML:2.0:protocol"